 If you’re thinking of selling your home, you’ve likely done a fair amount of research on the different options available to you.
 From traditional real estate agents to new companies promising low fees and quick closings, you have more options than ever to choose from.
 However, not all real estate companies are created equal, so how do you weed out the ones that don’t stack up and find the ones that do?

-To provide you with some transparency on how Jovio compares to some of the other real estate companies out there, we’re doing a deep dive on how selling with Opendoor compares to partnering with Jovio.
+To provide you with some transparency on how working with a Jovio agent compares to some of the other real estate companies out there, we’re doing a deep dive on how selling with Opendoor compares to partnering with a Jovio agent.
 But before we dive into the differences, let’s give ourselves a refresher on how Opendoor works.

 Traditionally, when selling your home, you’d partner with a real estate agent who would help you price, prepare, and list your home.
 They’d also help show, market–and once you go under contract–negotiate, and close the deal.
 For this service, you’d typically pay your real estate agent a 6% commission, of which they would in turn offer half (3%) to the buyer’s agent.